 Croatia annual leave

 The statutory minimum paid annual leave is 4 weeks per calendar year.
-For a standard 5-day workweek, this equates to 20 days.
+For a standard 5-day workweek, this equates to 20 working days.
+Employment contracts, collective agreements, work rules, or employer policies may provide more generous leave.
 Specific entitlement may be increased by an employment contract or collective agreement.

 Croatia personal leave

 Employees are also entitled to paid leave for important personal events.
-The Labour Act provides for a total of up to 7 days of paid personal leave per year for events such as marriage, birth of a child, serious illness, or death of a close family member.
+The Labour Act provides up to 7 working days of paid personal leave per calendar year for important personal events.
+These include marriage, childbirth, serious illness, or the death of a close family member.
+The exact use may be further specified by a collective agreement, work rules, or employment contract.

 Croatia sick leave

 An employee can take sick leave with a medical certificate.
-For the first 42 days of leave (or 7 days for a disabled employee), the employer pays sick leave compensation.
-From the 43rd day onward, compensation is paid by the Croatian Health Insurance Fund (HZZO).
-Croatian health regulations ensure employees receive adequate compensation during sick leave.
-The compensation must be at least 70% of the employee's average monthly salary in the 6 months preceding the leave, but it cannot be less than a prescribed minimum base.
+For the first 42 days of sick leave, the employer generally pays salary compensation.
+From the 43rd day onward, compensation is generally borne by the Croatian Health Insurance Fund (HZZO).
+The minimum compensation is generally 70% of the employee’s applicable average salary calculation base.
+Special rules may apply for work injury, occupational disease, pregnancy-related incapacity, or other prescribed medical circumstances.

 Maternity, paternity, and parental leave in Croatia